Professional Development Award Details

 • These funds can be used for opportunities related to teaching, scholarship, career planning, and leadership.
 Monies cannot be utilized for tuition.

-• After completion of the PD activities/conference, the award recipients will submit a brief professional development activity report, which will be used later to share the impact of these monies on the recipient, student, programs, etc.
+• After completion of the PD activities/conference, the fund recipients will submit a brief professional development activity report, which will be used later to share the impact of these monies on the recipient, student, programs, etc.

 • They have discussed the application for funding with their AUH